venkatdas/Interview_preparation/node.js/event-driven-architecture.md

 })
 ```
 - On 8080 port will get this is event emitter
+-
+- .on is the event emitter
 ___________________

-- .on is the event emitter
+## Create our own events

 ```js